NetBox-Platform/payment-sdk/README.md

 ### Via Netbox

-    //Initiates a call to the Netbox payment service to display and handle your SKUs. payment.purchaseProductViaNetbox(
+    //Initiates a call to the Netbox payment service to display and handle your SKUs.

+     * @param userId User ID associated with the purchase
+     * @param purchaseToken The unique token of this purchase request for verification
+     * @param identifier An identifier string for the request to show in the purchase page/UI, e.g., user masked phone number or email
+     * @param payload A random string used to identify the request, which will be sent back in the bundle with the key named "payload"
+     * @param callback Callback to receive the results of the purchase operation

+     payment.purchaseProductViaNetbox(
             userId = "USER_ID",
             purchaseToken = "YOUR_PURCHASE_TOKEN",